-Yasmin Shariff is a principal of Dennis Sharp Architects and an elected AAA and RIBA Council member.
-She was Head of Design with a multi-academy sponsor and a Senior Lecturer at the University of Westminster, non-executive director of the East of England Development Agency and a member of the Governments UK Round Table on Sustainable Development..
+Yasmin Shariff is a principal of Dennis Sharp Architects.
+She was Head of Design of a multi-academy sponsor, Senior Lecturer at the University of Westminster, non-executive director of the East of England Development Agency and a member of the Governments UK Round Table on Sustainable Development..

 Having campaigned in government and sat on countless government committees since the 1996 Habitat 2 Conference I am sad to say that the UK Government have never taken the construction industry seriously.
 The consequences are catastrophic for the leaky poorly built structures that many of the poor and elderly live in.
 It is shameful that people in this country have to choose between heating and eating.
 Decisions on these government committees are made mostly by the bird and bee brigade who have little or no professional knowledge of the built environment.
 Meanwhile the profession is being unskilled and reduced to external decorators.
 We can build new housing that requires no heating, we can upgrade existing structures.
 It is not difficult when you know how.
 Seeing money being poured into well meaning but clueless initiatives is painful.